 In October 2016, we published the latest in a series of landmark National

 Every two hours, someone is diagnosed with a brain tumour in England.
 Our report reveals a shocking 'postcode lottery' of diagnosis around the country, with the North East and South East both witnessing a 40% rise in brain tumour cases between 2011 and 2014, closely followed by London at 35%.

 Our report describes the stark inequalities in cancer research funding, which correlate tragically to poor survival rates for brain tumour patients.
 Fewer than 20% of brain tumour patients survive beyond five years of their diagnosis, whereas 86% of breast cancer and 51% of leukaemia patients survive beyond five years.

 The low survival rate for brain tumour sufferers is largely attributable to these inequalities in research funding.
 For every leukaemia death, £8,759 is spent on research, compared with only £1,858 on brain tumour research.

 The burden of increasing funds for research has fallen heavily on charities.
 In 2015, charities funded 86% of the national research into brain tumours.
 Our 2016 report reveals - for the first time - that the Government spend on brain tumour research represented just 0.52% of its total spend on cancer research in 2015.

-Read our full report online, or download it as a PDF here.
+Read our full report below, or download it as a PDF here.

 Our first revelatory report was published in July 2009.
 Titled ‘The Inequality of Funding’, it was the first of its kind to reveal some of the hard facts surrounding brain tumours.